-If you need to connect more cooling elements than you have relays available, and you are not using both variable stages, you can use an available variable stage as an ON/OFF stage (for 115/230 VAC-powered equipment only).
+If you need to connect more heating elements than you have relays, and you are not using all the variable stages, you can use any available variable stage as an ON/OFF stage.

-Set the idle speed to 100% and 'off at' to the temperature at which you want the stage to switch on/off.
-You no longer have "variable" speed or power; instead you have either full on or full off, the same as a regular cooling element.
-The 'set point' and 'on full at' settings have no effect when you use a variable stage this way.
+- Set minimum heat to 100% and off at to the temperature you want the stage to switch on/off.
+You no longer have variable speed or power; you have either full on or full off, the same as a regular heating element.
+The set point and on full at settings have no effect when you use a variable stage this way. - ♦ The set point and on full at settings must be greater than the off at setting.

-Use the Variable stage settings worksheet on page 90 when programming variable stages.
+Use the Variable stage settings worksheet on page 87 when programming variable stages.

-To program variable stages
+To program variable cooling stages

-- Press Function until the LED for VARIABLE STAGES is lit.
-The display shows URr 1 (variable stage 1). - Press Up or Down to toggle between programming variable stage 1 and variable stage 2 and then press Select.
-The display shows PArb (parameter B).
-The LEDs for STAGES show which stage you are programming. - To view the "off at" temperature, press 1.
+- 1. Press Function until the VARIABLE STAGES indicator is lit.
+The display shows $uRr \cdot I$ (variable stage 1). - 2.
+Press Up or Down to toggle between programming variable stage 1 and variable stage 2 and then press Select.
+The display shows Parb (parameter B).
+The STAGES indicators show which stage you are programming. - 3.
+To view the off at temperature, press 1.
 The display shows the current setting. - 4.
 To change the setting, press Up or Down and then press Select.
-The control returns to the Parameter menu. - To view the idle speed, press 2.
+The control returns to the Parameter menu. - 5.
+To view the idle speed, press 2.
 The display shows the current setting. - 6.
 To change the idle speed, press Up or Down and then press Select.
-The control returns to the Parameter menu. - To view the temperature set point, press 3.
+The control returns to the Parameter menu. - 7.
+To view the set point, press 3.
 The display shows the current setting. - 8.
 To change the set point, press Up or Down and then press Select.
-The control returns to the Parameter menu. - To view the range (on full at) temperature, press 4.
+The control returns to the Parameter menu. - 9.
+To view the on full at temperature, press 4.
 The display shows the current setting. - 10.
-To change the range temperature, press Up or Down and then press Select.
+To change the on full at temperature, press Up or Down and then press Select.